-Scientists continue to debate the cause and timeline of the cold spell, which has been blamed for catastrophes ranging from droughts and famines to wars and epidemics.
+The cold spell has been blamed for catastrophes ranging from droughts and famines to wars and epidemics.
 Some examples are: The Black Death, Thirty Years War, Rise of the Potato, and even the impetus to invent new modes of transportation.

 The Black Death… typically considered an outbreak of the bubonic plague, transmitted by rats and fleas…wreaked havoc on Europe, North Africa and Central Asia in the mid-14th century.
 It killed an estimated 75 million people, including 30 to 60 percent of Europe’s population.
 Some experts have tied the outbreak to the food shortages of the Little Ice Age, which purportedly weakened human immune systems while allowing rats to flourish.